castelao/GSW-rs/README.md

   - We split the tests so that those are close to the target functions.
 Usually all the unit tests would go together somewhere, but here, each function has so many tests that it would be an extra work to debug and maintain.
-Also, we add refrence cases described in the scientific literature.
+Also, we add reference cases described in the scientific literature.
 - Validation tests are grouped outside the `src`, in the `tests`, which uses the reference `data`.
 - `convert_refdata` is an auxiliary crate.
 We don't intend to publish that